rswt-rbartlett/cyber-security-framework/README.md

 This framework provides the Wildlife Trust movement with actionable information based around the National Cyber Security Centre (NCSC) '10 Steps to Cyber Security' to enable Trusts to managed cyber security risk.
 It includes guidance, template policies, procedures and supporting documents, technical solutions, training and awareness material and links to free resources from third parties.

 The structure follows the '10 Steps' structure, which breaks down all the controls into three areas;
-1. Understand risk
+1. Understanding risk
-2. Implement appropriate mitigations
+2. Implementing appropriate mitigations
-3. Prepare for incidents
+3. Preparing for incidents

 This simple approach should allow any Trust to identify their risks and manage them effectively.
 The 'prepare for incidents' section is important because incidents are inevitable, and the most important thing is to be ready for them, and bounce back as quickly as possible.